-- An increase in the minimum wage to $16.50 an hour or $13.20 for starting out/training rates - with additional increases coming into play from 1 April 2019
+- An increase in the minimum wage to $16.50 an hour or $13.20 for starting out/training rates.
+Additional increases come into play from 1 April 2019:

 - Payday filing was introduced and will be made compulsory for all businesses from 1 April 2019

 - New parental leave rules which have increased to 22 weeks of government-funded leave payments